‘Gog’ 1954 & ‘I Was a Teenage Frankenstein’ director Herbert L. Strock dies

-His most notable effort during this period was Diegues’ wildly popular erotic comedy Xica da Silva (1976), starring Zezé Motta as the titular slave – one with a knack for giving mind-blowing blow jobs.
+His most notable effort during this period was Diegues’ wildly popular erotic comedy Xica da Silva (1976), starring Zezé Motta as the titular slave – one with a knack for giving euphoria-inducing blow jobs.

 Jarbas Barbosa’s brother, Abelardo Barbosa, was a well-known television personality known as Chacrinha.
 Abelardo died of a heart attack in 1988.